cfnour/ZT-API-Demo/README.md

-1. Within script.js change the domain name to your own domain
+1. In script.js change the domain name to your own domain
 2. Add to your Pages App build the environment variables
 3. wrangler.toml → Account ID:
       account_id = "##ACCOUNT_ID##"